smack, H, horse, Harry, boy, junk, shit, skag

 - loss of appetite and weight.

-Heroin users are often in poor general health, which, along with suppression of the respiratory system, makes them vulnerable to lung
+Regular heroin users are often in poor general health which, along with suppression of the respiratory system, makes them vulnerable to lung infections such as pneumonia.
+Their dental health is also very poor.

 Heroin use and psychological problems